 For many people, the work you do every day is about more than getting paid.
 Making a difference in the lives of others is a calling that can be achieved through several types of careers.
-Maybe you have considered social work, theology, psychology, human services or addictions counseling as areas of study.
+Maybe you have considered social work, theology, psychology or human services as areas of study.
 These socially-based career paths provide ample opportunity to help others with the work you do.
 No matter which of these fields you ultimately choose, you’ll find yourself qualified for a variety of careers that help people.

 Case management aide

 These professionals work with disabled, elderly and low-income clients and provide administrative assistance to case managers.
 In this position, you will screen and interview clients, plan service coordination and enter data.
 Case management aides work in a variety of settings, including group homes, mental health facilities, hospitals and rehabilitation centers.
 They are part of clients’ support systems and serve as advocates for them.

 Community outreach workers play an administrative role in organizations.
 They coordinate educational programs, training, youth and health services.
 In this role, you will also work with fundraising and financial support efforts.
 You’ll likely be employed for by a specific nonprofit organization, often one that is involved with public health.
 This job also involves managing workshops for staff and volunteers.